lkmklsmn/MitoTrace/README.md

 # MitoTrace
 This repository contains the R code for MitoTrace.
 A user-friendly R package to infer mitochondrial heterplasmies from single-cell RNA sequencing data.
+MitoTrace could identify the germline from single-cell data generated from both SMART-Seq2 and 10X genomics platform.

 ## Dependencies for MitoTrace